XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/account-methods/account_lines.md

 [Try it! >](websocket-api-tool.html#account_lines)

-The request accepts the following paramters:
+The request accepts the following parameters:

 | `Field`        | Type                                       | Description    |
 |:---------------|:-------------------------------------------|:---------------|